Tag Archives: Daniel Kaluuya

 QUEEN & SLIM (2019): New trailer From Daniel Kaluuya, Chloë Sevigny, Jodie Turner-Smith, Bokeem Woodbine…

-Queen & Sugar (2019), Daniel Kaluuya, Jodie Turner-Smith, Universal Pictures
+Queen & Slim (2019), Daniel Kaluuya, Jodie Turner-Smith, Universal Pictures

-Queen & Sugar (2019), Daniel Kaluuya, Jodie Turner-Smith, Universal Pictures
+Queen & Slim (2019), Daniel Kaluuya, Jodie Turner-Smith, Universal Pictures

-Daniel Kaluuya, Chloë Sevigny and Jodie Turner-Smith’s latest drama is Melina Matsoukas directed Queen & Sugar.
+Daniel Kaluuya, Chloë Sevigny, and Jodie Turner-Smith’s latest drama is the Melina Matsoukas-directed Queen & Slim.

 I was almost certain about the way this trailer was going to unfold.
 Especially based on the officer’s disposition.
 How wrong I was.